-Youth on the Air is a program for young amateur radio operators in IARU Region 2 (The Americas), closely modeled after the Youngsters on the Air program in IARU Region 1 (Europe & Africa).
+Youth on the Air is a program for and by young amateur radio operators in the Americas, closely modeled after the Youngsters on the Air program in IARU Region 1 (Europe & Africa).
 The goal of the program is to build skills and foster lasting friendships and mentors with younger hams.
 This web site and our social media sites is a connecting place for groups and events like YARC, YCP, and other activities for young hams.

-YOTA Region 2 is funded through Electronic Applications Radio Service (EARS), Inc., an Indiana and 501(c)(3) non-profit, charitable organization dedicated to education and service through wireless technologies.
-Donations made to EARS go directly to fund YOTA region 2 camp expenses, and are eligible to be tax deductible.
+YOTA, in the Americas, is funded through Electronic Applications Radio Service (EARS), Inc., an Indiana and 501(c)(3) non-profit, charitable organization dedicated to education and service through wireless technologies.
+Donations made to EARS go directly to fund YOTA camp expenses, and are eligible to be tax deductible.
 Check with your tax professional.
 A receipt with the appropriate tax ID numbers is available upon request.

 Meet the Team